fossxo/fossxo-gdd/source/introduction.rst

 game. [#rogers]_ This includes chapters for the game's :doc:`gameplay`, :doc:`gui`, and various :doc:`environments`.

-The :doc:`technical-design/index` chapter provides technical design details of the games architecture.
+The :doc:`technical-design/index` chapter describe how the game is created.
+This includes details of the games architecture and design.

 Additionally, the :doc:`glossary` defines terms that are used throughout the game design document.